akke946/The-Frogotten/README.md

 # The-Frogotten
 A game where you, Froggo fights other enemies pokemon-style.
 Gain damage points by winning fights.
 Made 100 percent in GDevelop.
+Use the joystick or arrow keys to move.
+Game is completely trusted, no viruses in the files.
+Source code can be reviewed.
+Your antivirus may trigger a false positive.
+Optimized for Android 8 or up, or Windows 10 or up.